-This guide will take you through the wetlands south of the Blighted Village.
+This walkthrough will take you through the wetlands south of the Blighted Village.
 This area is a bit off the beaten path – you don’t have to go here as part of the main quest, but you do pass through this area if you choose to Investigate Kagha.
+This guide exists to help make sure you find everything in the hag’s lair.
 The only other quest that takes place here begins when you enter the zone.

 Entering the Sunlit Wetlands